Berkeley-CS195/fa23/syllabus.md

 **QQCR, or Question, Quote, Comment, and Reply**, is a short weekly assignment on the readings to help you reflect on the readings *and* contribute to an ongoing class discussion.

-The gist: Each week, before class, for each required reading, you will post three questions, quotes, or comments to a class discussion post.
-More submission details this Friday 8/25 when we release the first set.

 To complete a QQCR,
 * Post a question, quote, or comment on the associated Ed megapost for a reading.
   * **Question**: Make a new thread under the megapost with a question about the reading and any needed context for others to follow up.
 You should include the text [Question] at the beginning of your post.